abotkit/charlotte/README.md

 cd app
 export ABOTKIT_CHARLOTTE_PORT=3080 # or any port you want to use

 # use hot reload in development and during testing.
-Testing port is 8000
-uvicorn main:app --reload
+uvicorn main:app --reload --port ${ABOTKIT_CHARLOTTE_PORT}

 # use uvicorn wrapped by gunicorn in production
 gunicorn main:app -b 0.0.0.0:${ABOTKIT_CHARLOTTE_PORT} -k uvicorn.workers.UvicornWorker --timeout 120 --workers=1 --log-level DEBUG

-# to deploy and chat with the default bot (use port 8000 in development)
+# to deploy and chat with the default bot

 curl localhost:${ABOTKIT_CHARLOTTE_PORT}/init
 curl localhost:${ABOTKIT_CHARLOTTE_PORT}/rasa-start